-Table 1 RC4650 Integer Multiply Operation
+Table 1 RC4640 Integer Multiply Operation

 The MIPS-III architecture defines that the results of a multiply or divide operation are placed in the HI and LO registers.
-The values can then be transferred to the general purpose register file using the MFHI/MFLO instructions.
+The values can then be transferred to the general purpose register file using the MFHI/ MFLO instructions.

-The RC4650 adds a new multiply instruction, "MUL", which can specify that the multiply results bypass the "Lo" register and are placed immediately in the primary register file.
+The RC4640 adds a new multiply instruction, "MUL", which can specify that the multiply results bypass the "Lo" register and are placed immediately in the primary register file.
 By avoiding the explicit "Move-from-Lo" instruction required when using "Lo", throughput of multiply-intensive operations is increased.

-An additional enhancement offered by the RC4650 is an atomic "multiply-add" operation, MAD, used to perform multiply-accumulate operations.
+An additional enhancement offered by the RC4640 is an atomic "multiply-add" operation, MAD, used to perform multiply-accumulate operations.
 This instruction multiplies two numbers and adds the product to the current contents of the HI and LO registers.
-This operation is used in numerous DSP algorithms, and allows the RC4650 to cost reduce systems requiring a mix of DSP and control functions.
+This operation is used in numerous DSP algorithms, and allows the RC4640 to cost reduce systems requiring a mix of DSP and control functions.

 Finally, aggressive implementation techniques feature low latency for these operations along with pipelining to allow new operations to be issued before a previous one has fully completed.
 Table 1 also shows the repeat rate (peak issue rate), latency, and number of processor stalls required for the various operations.
-The RC4650 performs automatic operand size detection to determine the size of the operand, and implements hardware interlocks to prevent overrun, allowing this high-performance to be achieved with simple programming.
+The RC4640 performs automatic operand size detection to determine the size of the operand, and implements hardware interlocks to prevent overrun, allowing this high-performance to be achieved with simple programming.

-Floating-Point Co-Processor
+Floating-Point Coprocessor

-The RC4650 incorporates an entire single-precision floating-point coprocessor on chip, including a floating-point register file and execution units.
-The floating-point co-processor forms a "seamless" interface with the integer unit, decoding and executing instructions in parallel with the integer unit.
+The RC4640 incorporates an entire single-precision floating-point coprocessor on chip, including a floating-point register file and execution units.
+The floating-point coprocessor forms a "seamless" interface with the integer unit, decoding and executing instructions in parallel with the integer unit.

-The RC4650's floating-point unit directly implements single-precision floating-point operations.
-This enables the RC4650 to perform functions such as graphics rendering, without requiring extensive die are or power consumption.
+The floating-point unit of the RC4640 directly implements single-precision floating-point operations, which enables the RC4640 to perform functions such as graphics rendering without requiring extensive die area or power consumption.
+The single-precision unit of the RC4640 is directly compatible with the single-precision operation of the RC4700, and features the same latencies and repeat rates.

-The RC4650 does not directly implement the double-precision operations found in the RC64475.
-However, to maintain software compatibility, the RC4650 will signal a trap when a double-precision operation is initiated, allowing the requested function to be emulated in software.
+The RC4640 does not directly implement the double-precision operations found in the RC4700.
+However, to maintain software compatibility, the RC4640 will signal a trap when a double-precision operation is initiated, allowing the requested function to be emulated in software.
 Alternatively, the system architect could use a software library emulation of double-precision functions, selected at compile time, to eliminate the overhead associated with trap and emulation.